Tag Archives: video

 PSA AK-V Part Four: Lubricating and Picking a Carrying Case

 At this point, the AK-V is almost ready.
 As you may have noticed in the first post about impressions out of the box, it shipped pretty dry with just some oil to prevent rust and that’s just fine.
-In this post I’ll outline what I did to lubricate it and also the cool US Peacekeeper it will be carried in.
+In this post I’ll outline what I did to lubricate it and also the cool US Peacekeeper case it will be carried in.

 Here’s a good view of the inside of the receiver.
 Everything is clean and appears solid.
 However, it definitely needs lubrication.